Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 ### 3. Alternative text
 Property: `textResourceBindings.altTextImg`
-An alternative text is used by screen readers and will be displayed if the image is unavailable.
+An alternative text will be displayed if the image is unavailable and is used by screen readers.
  The alt text is stored as a [text resource](/app/development/ux/texts/#add-and-change-texts-in-an-application) defined in `/App/config/texts/resource.<language>.json`.

 **Example 1**: Add text resource using the id `kommune-logo.altTextImg`